(Updated after CARB news on June 24, 2026)

 What Does CARB’s Latest Guidance Clarify About California’s SB 253?

 Limited assurance is not mandatory in 2026.
 However, it is in 2027, so early preparation is recommended.
-This reflects CARB’s intent to make the first year a transitional period focused on “provide what you have” rather than full verification.
+This reflects CARB’s intent to make the first year a transitional period focused on “provide what you have” rather than full verification, and is further supported by their June 24, 2026 update: they are still finalizing clarifying regulatory language before the first reports are submitted).

 The fiscal year that companies must report their Scope 1 and 2 emissions in year 1 depends on when their fiscal year ends.

-All entities will have at least six months after the end of their fiscal year to submit their report.
+- All entities will have at least six months after the end of their fiscal year to submit their report.
+Companies whose fiscal year ended before the February 1 cutoff may have up to 18 months.

 The 2026 submission will form the baseline for all subsequent reporting.
 Any inconsistency or poor methodology introduced in the first year may create complications or require restatement later once assurance kicks in.

 Even though CARB is allowing a “provide what you have” approach in 2026, companies should treat this year as the foundation for all future compliance obligations, which will be more stringent and enforceable.
-A light first year does not diminish the fact that SB 253 ultimately requires full Scope 1, 2, and 3 emissions reporting, with assurance requirements and more detailed reporting in 2027.
+A light first year does not diminish the fact that SB 253 requires full Scope 1 and 2 emissions reporting, with assurance requirements as well as Scope 3 in 2027.

 Stakeholders – including investors, customers, NGOs, and the media – may still scrutinize first-year submissions.
 A minimal or incomplete report might signal that the company is unprepared or not serious about climate disclosure.